Do You Believe in Shame?

 "Do You Believe in Shame?" is a song by the English pop rock band Duran Duran, released on 10 April 1989 as the third and final single from their fifth studio album, Big Thing (1988).

 Background

-The song was dedicated to three of the band's dead friends: record producer Alex Sadkin, artist Andy Warhol and Simon Le Bon's childhood friend David Miles.
+The song was dedicated to three of the band's deceased friends: record producer Alex Sadkin, artist Andy Warhol and Simon Le Bon's childhood friend David Miles.
 Le Bon has since said that "Shame" is the first part of a trilogy of songs written as a tribute to Miles, the other songs being "Ordinary World" and "Out of My Mind".

 Cash Box said that the song "is a shameless ripoff of 'Suzie Q'.
 Same feel, same melody.
 And not surprisingly, it's the best thing we've heard out of D.D."

 There was a successful legal challenge over the close resemblance of the melody of "Do You Believe in Shame?" to that of the Dale Hawkins classic "Suzie Q" (more famously covered by Creedence Clearwater Revival and the Rolling Stones).
 The writing credits were changed accordingly.